 CWD Surveillance Zone

-CWD SURVEILLANCE ZONE
+CWD SURVEILLANCE ZONES

-SPECIAL REGULATIONS IN THE CWD SURVEILLANCE ZONE
+SPECIAL REGULATIONS IN CWD SURVEILLANCE ZONES

-• All deer harvested within the CWD Surveillance Zone by any method on Nov.
+• All deer harvested within Ballard, Calloway, Carlisle, Fulton, Graves, Hickman, Marshall, and McCracken counties by any method on Nov.
 9-11, Nov.
 16-17 and Nov 23-24 (weekends during modern gun, plus the Monday after opening weekend) must be brought to a CWD Check Station or CWD Sample Drop-off site.
 See section below for more information.
+Mandatory check stations are not in effect for the CWD Surveillance Zone in Breckinridge, Hardin, and Meade counties.

 • No Baiting or Wildlife Feeding

-• Grain, feed, mineral blocks, salt blocks and other baits used to attract deer cannot be used in CWD Surveillance Zone.
+• Grain, feed, mineral blocks, salt blocks and other baits used to attract deer cannot be used in any CWD Surveillance Zone.
 This helps prevent deer from concentrating, which increases spread of disease.
 Bird feeders in yards, planted food plots and normal agricultural practices such as mineral blocks or feed for cattle are allowed.
 Hunters can use products that are not ingested by deer, such as scent attractors and deer urine products.

 • Carcass Importation Prohibited